dylan-lang/opendylan/documentation/intro-dylan/source/multiple-dispatch.rst

 Multiple Dispatch
 *****************

-:term:`Multiple dispatch` is one of the most powerful and elegant features of Dylan.
-As explained in the section on :ref:`generic functions and objects <generic-functions-objects>`, Dylan methods are declared separately from the classes upon which they act.  :term:`Polymorphism`, the specialization of methods for use with particular classes, can be implemented by declaring several methods with different parameters and attaching them to one generic
+"Multiple dispatch" is one of the most powerful and elegant features of Dylan.
+As explained in the section on :ref:`generic functions and objects <generic-functions-objects>`, Dylan methods are declared separately from the classes upon which they act.
+Polymorphism, the specialization of methods for use with particular classes, can be implemented by declaring several methods with different parameters and attaching them to one generic
 function: